agoncal/baking-microservice-pie/setup/router.md

 ![WAN + 2LAN2](router-setup-02.png?raw=true)

-* Click `Apply`.
+* Click `Apply` (then `Apply Changes` and `Reboot`).
 The Router should restart with the new settings.
 * Unplug your computer from the Router and connect your Home Internet in eht0.
 Plug your computer into any of the other eth ports.
 * Remove the static IP from your computer configuration.
-The router should now assing you a Dynamic IP in the 10.99.99.x range.
+The router should now assign you a Dynamic IP in the 10.99.99.x range.
 * The Router is now available in `https://10.99.99.1`.
 You require to change the browser address and relog to the Router console.